 3. Wait until the mixture is cool enough for you to put a finger in it comfortably, or it’s under 120 degrees Fahrenheit.
 Add your essential oils.

 4. Pour the mixture into a container.
 We use old chocolate tins.
 You can use an old deodorant container, but once we got used to putting deodorant on with our fingers, it is a lot easer to control the amount and rub it in completely.
 Some people like to use a spoon.
 There is also the advantage of being able to bring a small container on a plane with you, rather than having to worry about your deodorant dispenser being over the size limit.

 There are a lot of great resources out there that have good recipes for homemade deodorants and a lot of other personal hygiene products.
 My favorite resource is Crunchy Betty, but there is also great recipes at Frugally Sustainable, Kitchen Stewardship, Little House in the Suburbs, Mommypotamus and Passionate Homemaking.
 Not everyone has time to make their own deodorant, although once you have the ingredients it can be quite quick.
 Also the ingredients are so versatile.
 You can use them to make lotions, balms, bars, powders, and rubs.
-Or if making your own is too much my brother and sister-in-law like their deodorant crystals.
+Or if making your own is too much you could buy a pre-made baking soda version: Primal Pit Paste.
 And Stacy from Paleoparents is a big fan of Lavanila deodorant.

 Have you tried natural deodorants?
 What’s your favorite?

 *Note* This post contains Amazon affiliate links, which means if you were to buy a book, I’d get a tiny commission at no cost to you.
 Thanks for supporting Stories & Thyme!*

 Follow Me on Instagram!

 - Follow me on Twitter!

 Belonging to A Church